blissai/collector/README.md

 sh setup.sh
 ```` -->

-You will need to reboot your system after running this scripts.
+You will need to reboot your system after running this script.

 Windows
 --------